How to Get a Permit

 Ok, I can apply for the lottery, and I can get up to 5 points maximum for staying away from the river, depending on my "most recent trip."
 What about the points I had on the old waiting list?

-If you are one of the 4,500 people still on the Waiting List who have no permit, you get to ADD the years you have been on the Waiting List as well as your accumulation of "most recent trip" points.
+If you are one of the over 2,500 people still on the Waiting List who have no permit, you get to ADD the years you have been on the Waiting List as well as your accumulation of "most recent trip" points.
 So, your point “weight” is number of years from the Waiting List + 5 or fewer “most recent trip” points.

 Here’s an example:

 Person A applies for the lottery, and has 10 years on the Waiting List, and has never been down the river.

 Total points then would be 10 points from the Waiting List + 5 “most recent trip” points = 15 points.